Guardians of the Public's Health

 Public Health Law: Organized governmental agencies have internationally recognized duties and powers that must be understood by all Public Health Physicians.
 These two lectures for an AAPHP educational session "Public Health Law and the 10 Essentials Services" discusses some of these fundamentals - http://biotech.law.lsu.edu/cphl/slides/aaphp2000.htm.
 Another resource is here: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2569983/

 Public Health Ethics: Public Health Physicians must understand how and when to use the police power and information they have.
-"Good Decision Making in Real Time: Practical Public Health Ethics for Local Health Officials" from the CDC and NACCHO provides 2.0 CME and is available at https://live.blueskybroadcast.com/bsb/client/CL_DEFAULT.asp?Client=354947&PCAT=6334&CAT=7935 A UNC course also provides an excellent overview of the subject at http://oce.sph.unc.edu/phethics/
+A UNC course also provides an overview of the subject at: https://sph.unc.edu/nciph/public-health-ethics-online-training/

 Public Health Epidemiology: Epidemiology is an important tool to getting the information needed to make good decisions and recommend control measures.
-This classic book "Principles of Epidemiology in Public Health Practice, Third Edition (Print-based)" provides the fundamentals https://www.cdc.gov/csels/dsepd/ss1978/index.html
+A CDC Training is available here: https://www.cdc.gov/training/publichealth101/e-learning/epidemiology/

 Economics: An understanding of economics helps public health physicians understand why individuals and society make certain decisions.
-Here is the CDC page - http://www.cdc.gov/stltpublichealth/pheconomics/ and here is a basic tutorial related to health care - http://www.healthknowledge.org.uk/public-health-textbook/medical-sociology-policy-economics/4d-health-economics/principles-he
+Here is a basic tutorial related to health care - http://www.healthknowledge.org.uk/public-health-textbook/medical-sociology-policy-economics/4d-health-economics/principles-he

 Health Disparities: Public Health Physicians serve the entire population.
 Unfortunately some portions of the population are more in need of our special expertise and attention because of factors beyond their control .
-This webcast on the "Social Determinants of Health Disparities" http://www.minority.unc.edu/institute/2012/ provides insight into some of the root causes of these significant disparities.
+This website: :https://www.chea.upenn.edu/health-disparities-and-social-determinants-of-health/ contains information on social determinants of health disparities.

 Risk Communication Introduction from Peter Sandman http://www.psandman.com/index-intro.htm and Primer from ATSDR http://www.atsdr.cdc.gov/risk/riskprimer/vision.html